Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 - Assets/Prefabs/RedCube.prefab
 Dependencies: []
 ```
-The two lines listing the two assets contained, the blue sphere and the red cube, are important.
-It is a good idea to keep the manifest around with the asset bundle so you can find out what is in the bundle.
+The two lines near the bottom listing your two assets, are important - you will need to enter these exact names (here BlueSphere and RedCube) into the porPOIse setup form in order to call them up as augments.
+Therefore always copy the manifest file to wherever you copy the asset bundle file, so you can find out what is in the bundle.

-The actual asset bundle file needs to be uploaded to the web and needs to be made available via http.
+Upload the asset bundle file and manifest file to the web in a folder that can be accessed via http.
-The url of that file needs to be entered into the porpoise configuration of the layer
-that wants to show the red cube or the blue sphere as points of interest,
-but that topic is covered in a different tutorial.
+You will need to enter the URL of the asset bundle file into the porPOIse web form for the layer showing the red cube or the blue sphere as augments (or POIs, Points Of Interest).
+This is covered in a different tutorial.
+(LINK!!!)

 ## iOS Asset Bundles
 In order to build an iOS asset bundle the iOS Unity module needs to be installed, see the second image above.
 Then the script CreateiOSAssetBundles can be used to create the asset bundles for iOS.